CRA SimpleFile Service

 Here is why this matters:

 - CRA SimpleFile service is a no cost to use (it's a free service) with multiple filing options (phone, digital, paper).
 The simplified process requires no calculations, no tax software or professional help.
-It is invitation-based so as to reach eligible individuals directly.
+For the pilot project it was invitation-based so as to reach eligible individuals directly.
+[For 2025, it can be accessed without invitation through SimpleFile Digital.]

 - The CRA SimpleFile service focuses on vulnerable individuals with straightforward tax situations.